Persistent pain doesn’t always mean you need surgery.

 Symptoms that may reflect nerve irritation or entrapment rather than a muscle injury.

-If you’ve already tried rest, physical therapy, medications, injections, or been told to “give it more time,” its time for a more detailed examinaition.
+If you’ve already tried rest, physical therapy, medications, injections, or been told to “give it more time,” it is time for a more detailed examination.

-Focused is on finding what’s actually driving your symptoms—not simply treating where it hurts.
+The focus is on finding what is actually driving your symptoms—not simply treating where it hurts.

 Treatment decisions are guided by diagnosis, anatomy, and clinical judgment—not a one-size-fits-all protocol.